NLP-Power/nlp-power.github.io/README.md

 ## Organizers

  - **Tatiana Shavrina** (AIRI, SberDevices) is a Research Project Manager in NLP at AI Research Institute, Moscow, Russia.
 Tatiana also works as a Chief Technology Expert in the Department of Experimental ML at SberDevices.
-Her research focus is on the evaluation and interpretation of the pretrained language models (LMs) training results.\\
+Her research focus is on the evaluation and interpretation of the pretrained language models (LMs) training results.
- - **Valentin Malykh** (Huawei)
+ - **Valentin Malykh** (Huawei) has written his PhD thesis at Moscow Institute of Physics and Technology and defended it at Institute for Systems Programming, Russian Academy of Sciences in 2019.
+Dr. Malykh has more than 20 papers in NLP field, including publications on such conferences as NeurIPS, ACL, WSDM.
+Now Valentin is employed as a senior research scientist at Huawei Noah's Ark laboratory.
  - **Ekaterina Artemova** (HSE University, Huawei) holds PostDoc position at CS Faculty, HSE and advises Noah Ark's NLP team on advanced research topics.
 Ekaterina focuses on NLU tasks, ranging from ToD systems to IE, and creating new datasets.
- - **Vladislav Mikhailov** (SberDevices, HSE University) is an R\&D NLP Engineer in the Department of Experimental ML at SberDevices, and works as an invited lecturer in Big Data and IR School (HSE). \\
+ - **Vladislav Mikhailov** (SberDevices, HSE University) is an R\&D NLP Engineer in the Department of Experimental ML at SberDevices, and works as an invited lecturer in Big Data and IR School (HSE).
- - **Oleg Serikov** (AIRI, HSE University)\\
+ - **Oleg Serikov** (AIRI, HSE University)
  - **Vitaly Protasov** (AIRI)